-Our lead proprietary technology is PolyXen, an enabling platform technology designed for biologic drug delivery.
-It uses the natural polymer polysialic acid ("PSA") to prolong a drug's half-life and potentially improve the stability of therapeutic peptides and proteins.
-We believe this technology may be used in a variety of drug candidates to enhance the properties of the therapeutic, potentially providing advantages over competing products.
+Our lead proprietary technology is PolyXen, an enabling platform technology which can be applied to protein or peptide therapeutics.
+PolyXen employs the natural polymer polysialic acid ("PSA") to prolong a drug's circulating half-life and potentially improve other pharmacological properties.
+PolyXen has been demonstrated in human clinical trials to confer prolonged half-life on biotherapeutics such as recombinant human erythropoietin ("rhEPO") and recombinant Factor VIII ("rFVIII").
+We believe this technology may be applied to a variety of drug candidates to enhance the properties of the therapeutic, potentially providing advantages over competing products.